ngryan3/liftovers/d2/iteration-02.review.md

  * Getting started quickly: We all struggled to get started with the code as our web app uses React and Express, and none of us had any prior experience with Javascript and these technologies.
 We had hoped to start coding earlier on but we had to learn a lot of new things such as the code structure and familiarize ourselves with the code base.
 This was most important because we often found ourselves behind schedule for certain features due to our lack of knowledge and experience.
  * Team roles not being fulfilled as planned: We had specified team roles earlier on, and although some roles were useful, we realized that having a prior understanding of the code would have enabled us to create more specific and relevant roles for team members.
 For example, we had members in charge of front-end and back-end, but we ended up working more on specific features.
  * Small design decisions: We were not familiar with React and packages, so we did not figure out a specific package we wanted to use, so we ended up using two separate packages.
 This made the UI inconsistent.
-For example, the "sign up" page and the "create volunteer" page used 2 different packages, and we had to change them.
-This was least important because it did not take a large amount of time to make the UI consistent.
+For example, the "sign up" page and the "create volunteer" page used 2 different packages, and we need to change them.
+This was least important because it is not as important as a main feature.

 #### Planned changes